 Taking these simple steps in advance can prevent a panic response that could result in costly business mistakes.
 Our MMC clients invest time and money to have clear communications with clients and prospects, and there is no more important time to be clear and effective than during a challenging situation.

-This post is courtesy of MMC Public Relations Manager Malinda Lackey
+This post is courtesy of MMC Media Relations Manager Malinda Lackey